Rickmic/Deep_CLEM/README.md

           <i>overlay_EM_Chromatin.tif</i> shows the chromatin image in the blue channel and the electron microscopic image in the greyscale channel.
         </li>
         <li>
-          In addition, all selected images, that present a channel of interest were correlated and saved in the working directory.
+          In addition, all selected images that present a channel of interest were correlated and saved in the working directory.
         </li>
       </ul>
     </li>